 There’s no single rule for how often people need to see the dentist — it varies from person to person.
 The next time you get a checkup and cleaning, ask your dentist how often you need to come in.

-Keep in mind that Medicare doesn’t pay for routine dental care.
-You may want to get private dental insurance.
+Keep in mind that Medicare doesn’t cover most dental care, so you may want to get private dental insurance.
 Get help finding low-cost dental care.

 Talk to your doctor about dry mouth.